-Communa is spreading the concept of “Temporary Use with a Social Purpose” across Europe, as a new norm of using vacant buildings at the service of local communities and citizen sector organizations.
-By empowering local communities to blueprint the future function of vacant buildings, they influence the property owner’s mindset to create more resilient, inclusive, and citizen-run cities.
+Communa is building a regional network of “Temporary Use with a Social Purpose” across Europe, as a new norm of using vacant buildings at the service of local communities and citizen sector organizations.
+By empowering local communities to use empty buildings to create spaces where (vulnerable) people can live, work and come together, Communa actively shapes the future function of vacant buildings and influences the property owners’ and overall society’s mindsets to create more resilient, inclusive, and citizen-run cities.

 The New Idea

 Across Europe increasing numbers of buildings are left vacant, while at the same time, space to rent and live in becomes increasingly expensive.
 These developments exclude a growing number of people in precarious living situations in urban areas and have caused increasing illegal occupation of buildings.
 With Covid accelerating the abandonment of downtown areas in Western Europe and inflation and the war in Ukraine increasing the need for cheap living, illegal occupation is only getting worse across Western Europe.

 As a response, Sâm and Maxime created Communa to professionalize and organize the field of temporary use on a European level to make it the default model for cities to leverage vacant spaces to serve their inhabitants.
 They coined the concept of so-called “Temporary Use with a Social Purpose” (TUSP), which consists of temporarily using vacant office or housing buildings, owned by private or public actors, to serve local communities’ and especially vulnerable population’s needs.
 For the TUSP concept, Communa has developed the legal practice, and the financial and technical framework, to make TUSP operational and is spreading this model across Europe by organizing a growing international community comprised of citizen sector initiatives from eight different European countries.